wely/DevCamp/HOL/node/07-bot/README.md

 To make our bot accessible we have to publish it in a public location.
 An Azure app is idealy suited for this.
 We will let Visual Studio do the publishing and automatically create a new Azure app in our resource group to host the bot.
 Once the Visual Studio publishing wizard has done this we will register the bot in the [Bot Framework Portal](https://dev.botframework.com/bots) and add the generated IDs to our `Web.config`.

-1. In Solution Explorer, right-click on the `CityPowerBot` project and select `Publish`.
+1. If your bot is still running, stop it.
+In Solution Explorer, right-click on the `CityPowerBot` project and select `Publish`.
 This starts the Microsoft Azure publishing wizard.

     ![image](./media/2017-07-12_12_33_00.png)